joy-mohajon/UVa-Problem-solutions/README.md

 ### Problem List
 Below is the list of UVa problems along with their problem numbers:

-UVa 100 - The 3n + 1 problem
-UVa 101 - The Blocks Problem
+* UVa 101 - The Blocks Problem
-UVa 102 - Ecological Bin Packing
+* UVa 102 - Ecological Bin Packing
 ...
-UVa 12192 - Grapevine
+* UVa 12646 - Grapevine

 ### Contributing
 Contributions to this repository are welcome!
 If you have solved additional UVa problems and would like to contribute your solutions, feel free to submit a pull request.